-The voltmeter indicates the battery charge.
-A reading of 12 or 13 volts is normal, denoting a fully charged battery.
-Readings below 11 imply a weak battery, and may cause the engine to fail.
-A reading of 13-15 volts while the engine is running is normal.
+This meter indicates the battery charge.
+A reading of 12 or 13 volts is normal denoting a fully charged battery.
+Readings below 11 imply a weak battery and may cause the engine to fail.
+A normal reading while engine is running is13-15 volts.
 Readings over 15 volts may indicate regulator problems.
-Low or fluctuating readings may imply loose connections or trouble in the regulator and alternator circuit.
+Low or fluctuating readings may imply loose connections (belts) or trouble in the regulator and alternator circuit.
 A voltage drop soon after the engine is shut down indicates a bad battery or a heavy load on the electrical system.